tinode/chat/docs/API.md

 * `seq`: integer server-issued sequential ID of the latest `{data}` message sent through the topic
 * `trusted`: an application-defined object issued by the system administrators.
 Anyone can read it but only administrators can change it.
 * `public`: an application-defined object that describes the topic.
 Anyone who can subscribe to topic can receive topic's `public` data, only topic `owner` can change it.
+* `aux`: an application-defined key-value pairs or topic configiration parameters.
+Anyone with read access to topic can read the value, only topic administrators can change them.

 User-dependent topic properties:
 * `acs`: object describing given user's current access permissions; see [Access control](#access-control) for details